×

 When we asked about emergency services, members in Portugal wrote:

 "ClinicaCUF is a company of health care providers, with clinics in each major town between Lisbon and Cascais, and beyond....one is never more than a couple of kilometers from a clinic if living in a major city.
 Hospital care at the Cascais Hospital is world-class.
-Both ClinicaCUF and Cascais Hospital accept private and state-insured patients. ," remarked one expat living in Cascais.
+Both ClinicaCUF and Cascais Hospital accept private and state-insured patients. ," commented one expat living in Cascais, Portugal.

 "I'm closest to a day hospital, but I've never had to use emergency services (yet).
 So far, I've used only the local health clinic, which is in the public system.
-The private network is mostly the hospitals like CUF or Lusíadas," mentioned one expat in Porto.
+The private network is mostly the hospitals like CUF or Lusíadas," commented one expat who moved to Porto.

 Portugal Residency Advisors is a full-service consulting firm dedicated to providing personalized services to individuals and families seeking to relocate to Portugal.
 With a team of experienced professionals and strategic partnerships, we are well-positioned to assist clients with all aspects of the relocation process.